fazledyn/cycloan/README.md

 # Cycloan

 Cycloan is a ride sharing platform where users can put up their cycles for renting it to others and vice versa.
-This was my project for Level 2 Term 2 CSE216 (Relational Database Management System Sessional) course.
-A working overview of this project can be found here:
+This was my project for Level 2 Term 2 CSE216 (Relational Database Management System Sessional) course. **Click the image below to see our project video**

 [![Watch the video](https://img.youtube.com/vi/5lOaXUqJ86M/maxresdefault.jpg)](https://youtu.be/5lOaXUqJ86M)

-In this project, I had @purbasha-nishat as my project partner and [Md.
+In this project, I had [Purbasha Nishat](https://www.github.com/purbasha-nishat) as my project partner and [Md.
 Saiful Islam](https://github.com/saiful1105020) Sir as our project supervisor.
 The motive behind this project was to design a RDBMS based system on using only raw SQL queries.

 Django was the framework of our choice for this project and we weren't allowed to use any pre-built components of Django that relies on Django-Models.
 So, we had to **evolve backwards** while using this cutting-edge tools.
 As a result, we had to face quite a few challenges due to the limitation of this project.
 And yes, we did learn quite a few things.